 The Green River, the Broad River and the Rocky Broad River all offer fishing, plus you'll probably find a few swimming holes, too.

 The Forest City Owls baseball team provides entertainment through the summer, offering plenty of sparkle with after-game fireworks frequently displayed after a fun evening challenging their minor league opponents.
 Many Rutherford County residents drive to Charlotte to watch the Carolina Panthers.
 Into snow skiing?
-When winter shows up, we put on our boots and ski apparel, and head for the slopes up just north.
+When winter shows up, we put on our boots and ski apparel, and head for the slopes just north of here.
 Sugar Mtn, Beech Mtn and several other ski resort mountains are just over an hour’s drive.

 Maybe all things horse related are more your thing?
-With three riding/training/boarding stables in Rutherford County, and the annual Steeple Chase next door in Polk County, horse enthusiasts will quickly feel welcome here.
+With three riding/training/boarding stables in Rutherford County, and the annual Steeple Chase next door in Polk County (at last count there are 3.6 horses for every person), horse enthusiasts will quickly feel welcome here.
 Northwest of Rutherfordton is Cedar Creek and Riverside Stables, and a next door neighbor to the Clearwater Creek community is Puddlefoot Stables.

 From dressage to polo to jumping, the Tryon International Equestrian Center has brought additional attention to an already popular location for equine lovers.
-At last count in next door Polk County, there are 3.6 horses for every person!
 Open to the public, you'll find free seating for events, along with concessions, restaurants, and more.
 TIEC is just one exit west of Rutherford County on Highway 74.